Core Idea

-Lopp (2019) introduces two orthogonal problem-solving styles in Chapter 36 of Managing Humans.
+Lopp (2019) introduces two orthogonal problem-solving styles.
 Organics approach problems intuitively — through exploration, conversation, and emergent pattern recognition.
 Mechanics approach problems analytically — through structured decomposition, systematic analysis, and process design.

-The distinction is not about intelligence or rigour.
-Both styles produce excellent work; each excels in different phases of problem-solving.
+Both styles produce excellent work; each excels in different phases.

 How Each Style Operates